tizonia/tizonia-openmax-il/README.md

 </details>

+# Upgrade

-## Upgrade (Debian / Ubuntu / Raspbian)
+## Debian / Ubuntu / Raspbian

 To upgrade, simply re-run the installation script.
 This is the most convienent way of upgrading the software and all its dependencies.

 If you prefer to do it manually, it is a two-step process.
-Run 'apt-get' as usual to upgrade the Debian packages, but also make sure that the various Python dependencies are up-to-date.
+Run 'apt-get' as usual to upgrade the Debian packages.
+Finally make sure that the various Python dependencies are up-to-date.

 <details><summary><b>Show details</b></summary>